 This course builds on previous practice courses.
 Knowledge regarding life cycle issues and developmental theory will be applied to practice with mental health service populations.
 Skills in working with individuals and their support systems will have a new application specifically to mental health services clients.
 Core concepts of relationship, the therapeutic alliance, problem solving, and the phases of treatment are applied to common mental health disorders.
 Within a bio-psycho-social, ecosystemic framework, specific interventions with varying theoretical bases are examined for appropriate treatment of clients with common presenting disorders.
 These interventions include body, brain, mind (neurobiological, sensory motor) treatment, psychodynamic treatment (particularly self-psychology, object relations, and the relational school, ego psychology, attachment-based interventions), interpersonal treatment, cognitive and behavioral treatment, trauma-focused, emotion-focused, and the expressive therapies.
 Evidence-based and empirically-based treatments are addressed throughout the course.

 Students will learn how to treat clients from diverse groups often seen in mental health settings, including persons evidencing substance abuse, anxiety disorders, trauma related disorders, depression, phobia, eating disorders, psychoses, and personality disorders.
-We will address practice implications of work with culturally diverse, client groups with respect to race, ethnicity, class, gender, sexual orientation, religion, and age, as they apply to issues in clinical practice.
+We will address practice implications of work with culturally diverse client groups with respect to race, ethnicity, class, gender, sexual orientation, religion, and age, as they apply to issues in clinical practice.
 The continuum of care will be applied to clinical interventions with emphasis on the outpatient experience for adults.
 The impact of social injustice on those seeking mental health services, and the effects of stigma will be examined.
 Content will be applied to work in mental health settings.
 We will discuss the effects of working with highly distressed clients on the worker, and the value base of social work.

 Course Objectives